slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 </html>
 ```

 ## Limitations

 MetalLB is only provisioning internal IP addresses, so access will be limited to inside the experimental plane.
-This means DNS services or other similar dependencies must be done without or set-up inside the experimental plane.
+This means DNS services or other similar dependencies cannot be used unless they are set-up inside the experimental plane.

 ## Contact Us